EdwinTh/EdwinTh.github.io/_posts/2019-05-26-tennis-upset-score.md

 |3-4  |  0|  0|  1|   2|   3|   4|    5|
 |5-8  |  0|  0|  0|   1|   2|   3|    4|
 |9-16 |  0|  0|  0|   0|   1|   2|    3|

+The total predictability of a tournament is simply the sum of all the individual upset points.
+Because until 2001 there were only sixteen seeds, instead of 32, we keep using the first sixteen seeds after it as well.
+Then the tournamant upset scores can range from 0 (every seeded player lost in its "ought-to-loose round" and the first seeded won the whole thing) to 63 (every seeded player lost in the first round).

 ## The data